 In two interwoven trips around the globe – one in 2010 and another in 2030 – the book discovers Bogota, Cartagena, Detroit, New York, Abuja, Cairo, Dammam, Abu Dhabi, Marseille, Hanover, Ho Chi Minh City, Kuala Lumpur, Shenzhen and Beijing.
 The people and experiences along the way tell a fascinating, unique, and insightful story about reckless development and reconnecting with humanity after globalization.

-A retrospective written in 2030 explains how a different way of thinking about growth and measuring progress enabled the shift to occur.
-It details how government mandates, corporate disclosures, and the leadership of dominant companies in pivotal industries like oil & gas, transportation, and automotive helped the world pass a “tipping point,” and it shows how companies could operate profitably and sustainably at the same time.
+A retrospective explains how a different way of thinking about growth and measuring progress enabled the shift to occur.
+It details how governance systems, corporate disclosures, and leadership by dominant companies in pivotal industries like oil & gas, transportation, and automotive helped the world pass a “tipping point,” and it shows how these companies adapted in order to operate profitably and sustainably at the same time.

 The book is a heartfelt, multicultural eye-opener that is replenishing, restoring, and rich.
 It is charming and fun, while laying out a vision for a new era beyond globalization as we know it.
-Its inspirational message about the importance of respecting the planet and our global neighbors while fulfilling our appetite for growth and wealth will endure.
+Its inspirational message about developing sustainably while fulfilling our desire for growth and wealth, will endure.